nouun/3cac/README.md

       pairs: {
         min: 4,                 //?
 The minimum pairs (See stopBotIfNotEnough and startIfEnough)
         max: 10,                //?
 The maximum pairs, will cut off all others
         stopIfNotEnough: true,  //?
-Stop the bot if there are less tha min pairs
+Stop the bot if there are less than min pairs
         startIfEnough: true,    //?
 Start the bot if it's stopped and there are enough pairs now
         quote: "USDT",          //  The quote price.
 E.g., "BTC", "USDT", "BNB", etc.
         exclude: [              //?
 Base coins to always ignore